 They're like a sweet casserole dish.

-And who doesn't love them served with a scoop of ice cream on top, right?
+And who doesn't love them served with a scoop of ice cream on top?

-As much as I love to eat fresh cherries by the hundreds, this summer recipe is always on my list when cherry season starts.
-Together with the gooey chocolate cherry dump cake I might add, another great flavor combination.
+As much as I love to eat fresh cherries by the hundreds (true number!), this summer recipe is always on my list when the cherry season starts.

 Why is it called a dump cake?

-The original recipe uses cans of fruit filling, a box of cake mix, and thinly sliced cold butter pieces.
+The original recipe uses cans of fruit filling, a box of cake mix, and thinly sliced cold butter pieces or melted butter.
+The first two are literally opened and dumped into the baking dish, hence the name.

 - Dry cake mix: the type you find in the supermarket or grocery store, whatever brand you want.
-I like yellow cake mix, but white cake mix works well too.
+I use yellow cake mix or White cake mix for this recipe.
+Betty Crocker and Duncan Hines are popular ones.

 Pitting cherries